revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 <details><summary> <b>Show Answer</b> </summary>
   <blockquote>

 - Number data types store numeric values.
-They are immutable data types, which means that changing the value of a number data type results in a newly allocated object.In python we have three numeric data types,
+They are immutable data types, which means that changing the value of a number data type results in a newly allocated object.
+In python, we have three numeric data types,

  1.int